Affordable Care Act (ACA)

 Key provisions are intended to extend coverage to millions of uninsured Americans, to implement measures that will lower health care costs and improve system efficiency, and to eliminate industry practices that include rescission and denial of coverage due to pre-existing conditions.

-How does the ACA apply to your business?
+How does ACA compliance apply to your business?

-ACA enforcement for companies with 100+ full-time employees and equivalents (FTEs) began on January 1, 2015
+ACA compliance enforcement for companies with 100+ full-time employees and equivalents (FTEs) began on January 1, 2015

 Companies with 50-99 full-time employees and equivalents (FTEs) will need to be compliant by January 1, 2016